 Making Air Fryer Potato Skins in Advance

-When you’re making a full spread for a party, any early preparation you can do is crucial.
-These potato skins can be assembled ahead of time and stored in an airtight container until you are ready to pop them into an air fryer.
-Who doesn’t love being efficient?
+When you’re prepping for a party, any bit of early prep helps.
+These potato skins can be assembled ahead of time and stored in an airtight container until you’re ready to air fry.
+And here’s a little tip: if you’re making potato soup, don’t toss those skins—save them and turn them into this delicious appetizer.
+Talk about a win-win!

 More Air Fryer Recipes